tjfulle/Modulecmd.py/docs/basic_usage.rst

 .. note::

-  The exact path is not displayed as the temporary directory <tmp-prefix> is operating system dependent.
+  The paths displayed in your shell will from those above because the temporary directory <tmp-prefix> is operating system dependent.  <user> is your user name as reported by Python.

 .. _basic-usage-avail: